AMIDST THE CLOUDS OF MANY WITNESSES – Dance with joy in your dream

 I am curious about all mankind’s philosophies and reasons for believing what we do about our beginnings and how we express our beliefs in the art world.
 My goal is to take my findings and blend the art disciplines into a mix of expression to honor Jesus the founder and maker of us all.
 He came to restore what is lost, without condemnation and give all mankind the hope and revelation of our true roots

-My quest is to explore and create what I find.
-To show what is true and shine a light on the deception that is invading what God made to be good for our planet.
+My quest is to create what I find and show what is true while shining a light on the deception that is invading what God made for good for the planet.

 STATUS and MATERIALS